datadonK23/datadonK23.github.io/content/pages/about.md

 Slug: about
 Authors: Thomas Treml

-> "You only live twice: Once when you are born and once when you look death in the face"
+> "Sorry can't, I have to walk my donkey"
 >
-> -- <cite>James Bond ([Ian Fleming, 1964](https://en.wikiquote.org/wiki/Ian_Fleming#You_Only_Live_Twice_(1964)))</cite>
+> -- <cite>from my T-Shirt ;)</cite>

 # About Me
 My name is Thomas and I'm a self-employed Data Scientist from Austria.
 My background is in Social Sciences (master's degree) and Geoinformatics (professional degree).
 Besides that, I deeply enjoy lifelong learning and therefore working through various books & courses in the domains of Data Science and Programming.
-Also, I participate in and contribute to open communities regularly.
+Also, I participate in and contribute to open source communities regularly.

-If you are interested in more formal stuff, you can download my resume [here]({filename}/pdfs/CVTTE_engl.pdf)
+If you are interested in more formal stuff, you can download my resume [here]({filename}/pdfs/CVTTE_engl.pdf).

 ## Qualities
 [UPenn's character strength survey](https://www.authentichappiness.sas.upenn.edu/) says: